oscarmmayorga/esp32_dual_serial_and_mcp2515/README.md

 Software / Build
 - Arduino IDE:
   - Install ESP32 board support (Espressif) and select the correct board.
-  - Install the MCP_CAN library (e.g., by Cory J. Fowler or compatible library that provides MCP_CAN and MCP_* constants).
+  - Install the MCP_CAN library  by Cory J. Fowler
   - Open the .ino/.cpp file in this repo, compile and upload.

 - PlatformIO: